Madonna (album): Singles

-Madonna performing third single "Holiday" on 2015―2016's Rebel Heart Tour.
+Madonna performing third single "Holiday" on the 2015–2016 Rebel Heart Tour.
 The song was her first entry on the Billboard Hot 100, peaking at number 16.

 The twelve-inch single of "Everybody" was released on October 6, 1982.
 Due to its R&B elements and not including Madonna's image on the cover artwork, marketing for the song gave the impression that she was a black artist.
 That misconception was cleared with the song's music video, which was directed by Ed Steinberg, and shows the singer and two backup dancers performing at New York's Paradise Garage.
 "Burning Up" was released in a double-sided single with "Physical Attraction" on March 9, 1983.
-It was Madonna's first top twenty hit in Australia and, like its predecessor, peaked at number three on the Dance Club Songs chart.
+It was Madonna's first top-20 hit in Australia and, like its predecessor, peaked at number three on the Dance Club Songs chart.
 The music video was directed by Steve Barron and shows the singer writhing submissively in the middle of the street.
 Some authors noted that the visual was an introduction to the singer's "sexual politics".
-The double-sided release of "Lucky Star" and "Holiday" was issued on mid August 1983, and became Madonna's first number one on Billboards Dance Club Songs chart.
+The double-sided single of "Lucky Star" and "Holiday" was issued in mid-August 1983, and became Madonna's first number one on Billboards Dance Club Songs chart.

 On September 7, "Holiday" was released as the album's third stand-alone single.
-Considered Madonna's breakthrough, it was her first entry on the Hot 100, where it reached the 16th position.
-"Holiday" also reached the top ten in the United Kingdom, where it remains one of Madonna's best selling singles.
-In Europe and the United Kingdom, "Lucky Star" was first published on September 9, whereas in the United States it was released almost one year later, on August 8, 1984.
+Considered Madonna's breakthrough, it was her first entry on the Hot 100, where it reached number 16.
+"Holiday" also reached the top ten in the United Kingdom, where it remains one of Madonna's best-selling singles.
+In Europe and the United Kingdom, "Lucky Star" was first released on September 9, whereas in the United States it was released almost one year later, on August 8, 1984.
 "Lucky Star" peaked at number four on the Hot 100, becoming the singer's first top-five hit.
-The music video was directed by Arthur Pierson, and shows the singer, her brother Christopher, and Belle dancing in front of a white backdrop.
-Following the clip's release, the singer's fashion and style became a trend among the young generation of the time.
+The music video was directed by Arthur Pierson and shows the singer, her brother Christopher, and Belle dancing in front of a white backdrop.
+Following the clip's release, the singer's fashion and style became a trend among younger audiences of the time.

 In the United States, "Borderline" was released on February 15, 1984, as the fourth single from the album; in the United Kingdom, it was published as the album's fifth single on June 2, 1984.
-To "keep the Madonna mania going on", a second European release was done in January 1986.
+To "keep Madonna mania going", a second European release followed in January 1986.
 It was commercially successful: in 1984, it gave Madonna her first top-ten hit on the Hot 100.
-The 1986 release saw success across Europe - it became the singer's second number one in Ireland, and reached the top 3 in the United Kingdom, Belgium and The Netherlands.
+The 1986 release was successful across Europe: it became the singer's second number one in Ireland, and reached the top three in the United Kingdom, Belgium, and the Netherlands.
 In the music video, which was directed by Mary Lambert, Madonna portrays the girlfriend of a Hispanic man, to whom she returns after being enticed to pose and model for a white British photographer.
 Author Douglas Kellner pointed out that with the visual, the singer broke the taboo of interracial relationships.